MerkulovDaniil/optim/docs/methods/adaptive_metrics/Newton.md

 \end{align*}
 $$

-Let us immediately note the limitations related to the necessity of the Hessian's unbornness (for the method to exist), as well as its positive definiteness (for the convergence guarantee).
+Let us immediately note the limitations related to the necessity of the Hessian's non-degeneracy (for the method to exist), as well as its positive definiteness (for the convergence guarantee).

 ![https://francisbach.com/self-concordant-analysis-newton/](../approx_taylor.gif)